nathanbrittin/PASS-CLI/README.md

 5. **Mass tolerance** in Da (for modified cosine, e.g. `0.02`)
 6. **Maximum number of spectra** (or leave blank to process all)

-After entry, SpectraMap‑CLI computes and saves the matrix.
+After entry, PASS‑CLI computes and saves the matrix.

 ## Quick Start Example